What is the integrity of a work of art?

 • presentation and perception context.

 These factors determine the intellectual and cultural identity of the work.
-A painting can be materially largely preserved and yet have its integrity impaired — for example, if massive reworking has changed the picture’s message or if the context distorts the intended perception.
+A work of art may be largely preserved physically yet still have its integrity compromised if, for example, its visual message has been altered by extensive reworking or if the current context significantly distorts the intended perception.

-The integrity of an artwork — for example, a painting — denotes the preserved unity of substance, design, expression, and context.
-It is not an absolute value, but the result of a structured consideration.
+The integrity of a work of art refers to the preserved unity of its material, form, message, and context.
+It is not an absolute value, but rather the result of a structured analysis.

-Integrity thus becomes a measurable standard that meets both art historical and legal requirements.
-It orders interpretation without replacing it and creates a reliable basis for expert reports, insurance valuations, and judicial decisions.
+Integrity thus becomes a verifiable standard of evaluation that meets both art-historical and legal requirements.
+It provides structure to interpretation without supplanting it, and creates a solid foundation for expert opinions, insurance appraisals, and court decisions.

 Dr. Martin Pracher, March 2026